woovibr/n8n-nodes-woovi/README.md

 ## Using implemented routes in n8n

-The package currently implements two primary integrations for n8n:
+The package currently implements several Woovi endpoints for n8n:

 - Create charge (POST /charge) — available as the `Woovi` node
 - Webhook listener for Woovi events — available as the `Woovi Trigger` node